LogicAnalyzer/report/chapters/chapter7/chapter7_testing.md

 #### Comparison with Production Device ####

-To generate real-world test situations, the SJ One microcontroller was programmed to send out signals through its I2C, UART, and SPI busses.
+To generate real-world test situations, the SJ One microcontroller was programmed to send out signals through its I2C, UART, and SPI buses.
 The example program used in the following test was communicating with the SJ One's Flash memory module over SPI.
 The first image, showing an SPI sample captured in the off-the-shelf DSLogic Pro analyzer, with the second image showing the same capture taken using the ACSP.
 Both are identical.

 ![Test Setup](images/validation_setup.png){width=75%}